 - Office of Management and Budget (OMB)

 - Federal Chief Information Officer (CIO) Council

-It was created to accelerate the adoption of secure cloud solutions, provide a baseline set of standards for cloud product approval, increase confidence in the security of cloud solutions, ensuring consistent application of existing security practices, and increasing the automation of near real-time data for continuous monitoring.
+Its creation accelerated the adoption of secure cloud solutions, provided a baseline set of standards for cloud product approval, increased confidence in the security of cloud solutions, ensured consistent application of existing security practices, and increased the automation of near real-time data for continuous monitoring.

-To secure an ATO, Acquia had to meet the robust and detailed set of FedRAMP security controls that are outlined within the NIST 800-53 Revision 4 standard.
-Our team was put through a rigorous independent third party audit and approval process before getting a FedRAMP Authorization.
+To secure FedRAMP Authority to Operate, Acquia had to meet the robust and detailed set of security controls outlined within the NIST SP 800-53 Revision 4 standard.
+Our team underwent a rigorous independent, third-party audit and approval process before getting FedRAMP Authorization.
 The process included three steps:

 - Security Assessment